Eghe001/HTML-PROJECT-2/README.md

-Created a webpage with a title that reflects the name of the restaurant (e.g., "Delicious Bites Menu").
+Created a Delicious Bites Menu.
 Included a heading for each section of the menu: Appetizers, Main Courses, Desserts.
 Under each heading, i listed three items with their names and brief descriptions.
 Used an unordered list for each section of the menu.